Track mileage automatically

 All of the IRS business expense receipt requirements are the same whether you opt for paper or digital copies.
 It’s perfectly acceptable if you prefer to scan copies or import digital documents from your online records.
 The IRS just states that your electronic storage system indexes and stores your copies in a legible way.

 You can either create your own electronic filing system or use an app that tracks and stores receipts for you.
-There are no legal requirements to keep paper copies if you have a reliable electronic system in place.

 What to do if you lose your receipts

 Another option is to request a receipt from a vendor, even after the fact.
-For extra flexibility, the Cohan rule provides some leeway by allowing reasonable estimates for some expenses if you don’t have an actual receipt during an audit.

 Finally, remember that in the eyes of the IRS, you’re ultimately responsible for keeping records on hand for the correct amount of time.
 Understanding the IRS requirements for expense receipts makes tax season much less stressful.
-It also ensures you can confidently take the maximum amount of deductions for your small business.
+It also ensures you can confidently take the maximum deductions for your small business.

 Tired of logging mileage by hand?